-STTn ^{Note 1,2} The triggering of the start condition 0 No start conditions are generated.
-1 When the bus is released (standby, IICBSYn bit is "0"): If this bit is "1", a start condition (boot as the master device) is generated.
-When a third party is communicating: Allow communication in the case of the reservation function (IICRSVn=0).
+STTn Note 1,2 The triggering of the start condition 0 No start conditions are generated.
+When the bus is released (standby, IICBSYn bit is "0"): If this bit is "1", a start condition (boot as the master device) is generated.
+1 When a third party is communicating: Allow communication in the case of the reservation function (IICRSVn=0).
 Used as a start condition reservation sign.
-If you set this bit to "1", a start condition is automatically generated just after the bus is released.
-The case where the communication reservation function is prohibited (IICRSVn=1).
+If you set this bit to "1", a start condition is automatically generated just after the bus is released. • The case where the communication reservation function is prohibited (IICRSVn=1).
 Even if this bit is "1", the STTn bit is cleared and the STTn clear flag (STCFn) is set to "1" without generating a start condition.
 Wait status (master device): Generates a restart condition after the wait is released.
-Notes on set timing: ACKEn is "0" and notify es this bit to "1" during transmission.
-This bit "1" can only be placed during the waiting period when ring the slave that receiving it has completed.
-Ack, the start condition may not be generated properly.
-This bit "1" must be placed during the wait is output.
+Notes on set timing: • this bit to "1" during transmission.
+This bit "1" can only be placed during the waiting period when g the slave that receiving it has completed. •Master Send: During the Ac period after the 9th clock is o ck, the start condition may not be generated properly.
+This bit "1" must be placed during the wait